BillRenCN/vimnotes/notes.md

 *************************************
 *************************************
-Tip7: Pause with Your Brush Off the Page
+Tip 7: Pause with Your Brush Off the Page

 ```
 You're not a programmer, You are an artist.